HW71/ManagedOpenSSL.net/README.md

 ### Installation

+The binary package contains the ManagedOpenSsl.dll pre-compiled with VS 2015 and "Any CPU" platform.
 Both libeay32.dll and ssleay32.dll are statically linked native C DLLs without external dependencies.
 Hence you just have to make sure both `libeay32.dll` and `ssleay32.dll` are either located in the current working directory of your application or accessible by the `PATH` environment variable.

 In your .NET project, add a reference to the `ManagedOpenSsl.dll` assembly.